rmshaffer/stoq-compiler/README.md

 # stoqcompiler: Toolset for stochastic approximate quantum compilation

-The `stoqcompiler` package provides a toolset for stochastic approximate quantum compilation as introduced in [arXiv:2205.13074](https://arxiv.org/abs/2205.13074).
+The `stoqcompiler` package provides a toolset for stochastic approximate quantum compilation as introduced in [Quantum 7, 997](https://doi.org/10.22331/q-2023-05-04-997) (2023).

 ## Installation